xascendent/AIE5/README.md

 In practice, this requires understanding both prototyping and production deployments.

-During the *prototyping* phase, Prompt Engineering, [Retrieval Augmented Generation (RAG)](https://www.youtube.com/playlist?list=PLrSHiQgy4VjFlWgcLHatJCBgfeE8smVyP), and [Fine-Tuning](https://www.youtube.com/playlist?list=PLrSHiQgy4VjGMzyXsSlvN-TjPaqFFsAGP) are all necessary tools to be able to understand and leverage.
+During the *prototyping* phase, Prompt Engineering, Retrieval Augmented Generation (RAG), Agents, and Fine-Tuning are all necessary tools to be able to understand and leverage.
 Prototyping includes:
 1. Building RAG Applications
 2. Building with Agent and Multi-Agent Frameworks
 3. Fine-Tuning LLMs & Embedding Models